3. Base Instructions#

 EOR (shifted register): eor w16, w16, w16

-Perform a bitwise exclusive-OR of the 32-bit value in source register W16 with the 32-bit value in source register W16 and write the result to destination register W16.
-This effectively zeroes the 64-bit register X16, since the 32 upper bits are also implicitly set to zero.
+Perform a bitwise exclusive-OR of the 32-bit value in source register W16 with itself and write the result to destination register W16.
+This clears the lower 32 bits to zero.
+Since this is a 32-bit operation, the upper 32 bits of X16 are also implicitly set to zero, effectively zeroing the entire 64-bit register.

 MADD: madd x0, x1, x2, x3